 Check Your Lights

 Make sure that your headlights and taillights are clean and working correctly.
 You might want to add extra lights in your vehicle since visibility can be reduced during the winter months due to weather conditions.
-You should also get a headlight restoration if necessary and tint your windows to reduce glare on the windshield.
+If necessary, you should also get a headlight restoration and tint your windows to reduce glare on the windshield.

 Include Functional Jumper Cables

 This point may seem silly, but many people forget to check their jumper cables before heading out.
-Please make sure the wires are in good condition and have no damage or corrosion on them.
+Please ensure the wires are in good condition and have no damage or corrosion.

 Also, be sure that you know how to use them properly, so you don’t accidentally shock yourself when starting your car up.
-Additionally, make sure that you have the appropriate cables since not all vehicles share the same types of jumper cables.
+Additionally, ensure you have the appropriate cables since not all vehicles share the same jumper cables.

 Test Your Brake Lights and Windshield Wipers